EXCLUSIVE-Motor racing-Ecclestone denies arrest, says gun had no bullets

 "It was a bleeding drama, unnecessary, over a nothing."

-Ecclestone said he had bought the handgun, a LW Seecamp .32, from a Formula One mechanic or tyre man in Brazil years ago without ammunition and purely as a deterrent.
+Ecclestone said he had bought the handgun, a LW Seecamp .32, from a Formula One mechanic or tyre man in Brazil years ago without ammunition and for use purely as a deterrent.

 "They said you need something like this," he explained.
 "It might work if someone tried to mug you or something.
 So I bought it from the guy.